 I’ve written for the New York Times, Vogue, GQ, Food & Wine, Lucky Peach (RIP), Saveur, Bloomberg, Dissent, Roads & Kingdoms, and others.
 In 1996, I earned my bachelor’s degree at Cornell University, after which I moved to New York, dicked around for a few years, then completed the professional training program at the French Culinary Institute, where chef-instructor Pascal Béric gave me the single best piece of advice I’ve ever received: “Don’t freak out!
 Freaking out is not gonna help.”

-I am currently co-authoring a book about sourdough baking with Richard Hart of Copenhagen’s Hart Bageri, to be published by Clarkson Potter in fall 2024.
-I’m also writing a memoir called Care and Feeding, to be published by Ecco in 2025.
-I co-host a food-focused podcast, Carbface for Radio, with affable shit-stirrer Chris Thornton, and am one of 60 writers for Flaming Hydra, a brand-new newsletter collective.
+I recently co-authored Richard Hart Bread: Intuitive Sourdough Baking, published by Clarkson Potter in November 2024.
+My memoir, Care and Feeding, was published by Ecco on March 11, 2025, and debuted on the New York Times bestseller list at #8.
+I co-host a food-focused podcast, Carbface for Radio, with affable shit-stirrer Chris Thornton, and am a writer for Flaming Hydra, a creator-owned newsletter collective.